xploretv2go/zeroconf-api-service/README.md

 To deploy the Zeroconf service/API on a device such as Rpi. make sure you have avahi installed on the device

 1. Make sure you have git version control installed. if not run `sudo apt-get install git`
-2. Navigate to you home directory `/home/pi` and type `git clone https://github.com/xploretv2go/zeroconf.api.service.git` command
+2. Navigate to you home directory where you wish to install the API service and type `git clone https://github.com/xploretv2go/zeroconf.api.service.git` command
 3. Run `sh install.sh` script to install the API on to your device
 4. Restart the Rpi using the command `sudo reboot`
-5. After the restart type the command `cat /home/pi/zeroconf.api.service/logs/cronlog` to see if the log is populated with logging output from API
+5. After the restart check the newly created log file found in `zeroconf.api.service/logs/cronlog` to see if the log is populated with logging output from API
 6. You can configure the port to be used by the API in `/zeroconf.api.service/.env` file